-Credit risk in CSS(E)L is managed by the CSS(E)L Credit Risk Management function, which is headed by the CSS(E)L Chief Credit Officer, who in turn reports to the CSS(E)L Chief Risk Officer.
-CSS(E)L Credit Risk Management is a part of the wider Credit Risk Management department, which is an independent function with responsibility for approving credit limits, monitoring and managing individual exposures and assessing and managing the quality of the segment and business areas' credit portfolios and allowances.
-CSS(E)L Credit Risk Management's processes and policies cover credit risk arising from exposures to borrowers and counterparty credit risk.
+Credit risk in CSS(E)L is managed by the CSS(E)L Chief Credit Officer ('CSS(E)L CCO'), who reports to the CSS(E)L Chief Risk Officer, with support from the Credit Risk NCL function.
+Credit Risk NCL is a part of the UBS Group Risk Contol function, and is an independent function with responsibility for approving credit limits, monitoring and managing individual exposures and assessing and managing the quality of the segment and business areas' credit portfolios and allowances.
+CSS(E)L Credit Risk processes and policies cover credit risk arising from exposures to borrowers and counterparty credit risk.
 Counterparty credit risk arises from OTC and exchange-traded derivatives, repurchase agreements, securities lending and borrowing and other similar products and activities.
 The related credit risk exposures depend on the value of underlying market factors (e.g. interest rates and foreign exchange rates), which can be volatile and uncertain in nature.
 CSS(E)L enters into derivative contracts in the normal course of business principally for market-making and positioning purposes, as well as for risk management needs, including mitigation of interest rate, foreign currency, credit and other risks.